 Knee issues, back issues, shoulder issues – these are the “big three” barriers to exercise for so many people.
 Wouldn’t it be great to have a few tricks in your toolbox to move past many of these, and other ongoing niggles, so you can get on with enjoyable training sessions?
 JP has spent a decade creating an entire movement approach to enable exercise professionals handle all types of chronic movement problems.
 Join for this session and learn how to better understand these, their root causes and some techniques to move beyond them.
 You will never look at human movement in the same way after feeling the change in your own body, during this practical, and inspiring, session.

-The question, “Who are you?”, seems like a simple enough enquiry.
+(Extra Bonus session – This session may take place if we have a full conference – watch this space ) The question, “Who are you?”, seems like a simple enough enquiry.
 But how many of us can answer?
 In a business where often, YOU are your brand, it’s vital to know exactly what that means!
 Then you can authentically represent yourself and your brand in the crowded marketplace.

-Your presenter John Polley (JP)
+Your presenter: John Polley

-An award winning educator, international presenter, mentor, writer and specialist in movement from the perspective of the ‘3 human dimensions’ – mental, emotional and physical.
+Educator of the Year 2019, Exercise Association of Aotearoa, New Zealand, international presenter, mentor, writer and specialist in movement from the perspective of the ‘3 human dimensions’ – mental, emotional and physical.
 His passion for sharing information, practical skills and thought-provoking content is infectious.
 He loves to connect and help people find their unique pathway to realise the best in themselves.
 He has a natural, light-hearted and free flowing approach to education that people find engaging and fun.